 2285 was a watershed year for both the Constitution class and Klingon-Federation relations.
 The damaged Enterprise was stolen, being self-destructed in a classified encounter with the Klingons.
 The Hood defeated and captured the Klingon battlecruiser L'ktja during the Rykla Dagh Incident.

-The first inkling of trouble was the detection of a cloaked ship.
-This revealed itself to be the Relentless class.
-Just as Hood paused to react to this transgression of the Neutral Zone, the other two vessels decloaked in a pincer manoeuvre.
+The first inkling of trouble was an attack on Azure One.
+Upon arrival it was found that this had been a lure to draw the Hood in.
 Being a superb tactician, Elizabeth Buckingham knew immediately the Hood had to stand and fight, to allow the colonists time to escape and help to arrive; she immediately ordered battlestations and all power from the warp drive to shields and weapons.
+This would be an honour duel to the death.

 By the end of the confrontation, K'gharn had been destroyed and the other two vessels badly damaged.
 Realising the Hood wouldn't take much more, Buckingham ordered abandon ship with a select few volunteers including the Chief Engineer staying behind to buy time for the evacuation.
 Their mission accomplished against the honourable Hood and her crew, the Klingons withdrew.
 In all, 203 lives were lost including the Captain and her Chief Engineer.
 247 crew survived, led by the Executive Officer Thomas Saunders who was ordered to look after them.